Maximeswd/RecSys/README.md

 ### Acknowledgement

-We thank [Minato Sato](https://github.com/satopirka) for his helpful comments, discussions, and advice.
+We want to thank Shashank Gupta for his helpful comments, discussions, and advice.